Book Now

 Max Altitude: 2,610m / 8,562 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 5-6 hoursDistance: 12km / 7 milesTravel Mode: Walking

-The trail also passes through Jorsale, where we can glimpse the local culture and way of life.
 As the trail ascends to Namche Bazaar, the views of the mountains become more spectacular.
-Namche Bazaar is a vibrant and bustling town known as the gateway to Mount Everest.
+Namche Bazaar is a vibrant and bustling town, often referred to as the gateway to Mount Everest.

 Max Altitude: 3,440m / 11,286 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 7-8 hoursDistance: 8km / 4 milesTravel Mode: Walking